-The nominated assessment levels for the Site have been selected based on Urban Residential, Public Open Space or Commercial/Industrial land use.
+The nominated assessment levels for the Sites have been selected based on Urban Residential, Public Open Space or Commercial/Industrial land use.
 Site specific trigger levels were developed for lead in soil and was determined through representative sampling and analyses of Captains Flat soils (Ramboll, 2021b).
 Health investigation levels (HILs) are generic and apply across Australia to all soil types generally to a depth of three metres below surface and Ecological investigation levels (EILs) depend on specific soil physicochemical properties and land use scenarios and generally apply to the top two metres of soil.

-HIL C criteria applies to public open spaces, parks, playgrounds and playing fields and therefore is applied to the site.
+HIL C criteria applies to public open spaces, parks, playgrounds and playing fields and therefore is applied to all the sites except for the preschool.
+Based on the sensitive site use as the preschool site, HIL A and EILs for urban residential/public open space have been adopted.

 The adopted remediation criteria are presented in Table 4-1.